Why reinvent the wheel?

 - Your version will most likely introduce bugs or constraints (e.g. your version isn't thread-safe).

 - As the group of people that will be working with your own implementation are close to you, you most likely won't try to create a good documentation because you don't plan to make it open source.

 - Unit tests are important!
 Most open-source alternatives will have unit tests and your version will be lacking them, and if you add them, you will become to see that your project isn't as performant as you thought.

 There certainly are situations in which code reuse is the best option, but it is not always the best choice.
-Reuse in software development is certainly different from the reuse of bricks when building a wall, for example; or from reinventing the wheel when designing a car.
+The context of code reuse in software development is certainly different from for example, reusing bricks when building a wall, or removing the doors from a car design.